TranscryptOrg/Transcrypt/README.rst

     :target: https://travis-ci.org/QQuick/Transcrypt

 Since the branching model has been deliberately kept simple, continuous integration may be transiently broken.
-In that case you can use the latest passing version, as documented by Travis.
+In that case you can use the latest passing version, that you'll find by clicking on the icon above and then on 'Build History'.
-Another possibility is to use the latest release as a basis.
-While this may mean some manual merging, it offers the advantage of working with shipment tested code.

 What's new in the latest commits
 --------------------------------